The Dawn Of The Culinary Operating System

 The culinary operating system (COS) is a category of software that captures, contains, and manages the back-end culinary data and processes that make a food business run smoothly.

-Much like an enterprise resource planning system for accounting or manufacturing businesses, a culinary operating system is the single source of truth where core business data is captured and maintained, and the foundation on which business decisions are made.
+Much like an enterprise resource planning system for accounting or manufacturing businesses, a culinary operating system is the single source of truth where core business data is captured and maintained, enhancing operational efficiency and serving as the foundation on which business decisions are made.
 The workflows that a COS would support include, but are not limited to:

 These core culinary processes exist in all kinds of food organizations, crossing business models.
 A COS isn’t a restaurant tech, a catering tech, or commissary tech.
 It’s the layer below that, where use cases for different business models are built upon using the culinary data from the COS.
 This means, as food businesses blur the lines between business models, there remains the underlying culinary data that’s clean and transferable across business concepts (restaurant, pop-up caterer, virtual brand) that gives organizations clarity into their core processes, agility to explore new opportunities with confidence, and operational resiliency to withstand disruptions.